rsrobinett/GuardianAngel/README.md

 You'll need to add to app.js, create .js in routes folder and .handlebars in views folder.

+## Database

+1)  The most recent pushed build of the database will be hosted on the AWS server and should be live.

 ## Note Taking

 Please leave a note on how to use a particular feature if it isn't obvious.

+## Unit Tests

+1)  Review https://mochajs.org/ for a tutorial on how to use mocha.
+Each javascript file and/or view should have it's own test_filename.js file placed in the /test directory.
+The done function in the async examples is not actually defined anywhere in the test.